 The core activities for ERV Nordic are sale of travel insurance together with health insurance for employees stationed abroad as well as affinity group centered business in Sweden.
 The key risk drivers for these lines of business are geo-political, public health, financial/currency crisis or increased prices for medical treatment, wrong assumptions in underwriting of new products or actuarial calculations of risk events.
-The risk for underwriting is connected with the business lines and business strategy and needs to be considered when dealing with new business and the negotiation of reinsurance contracts.
+Underwriting risk is connected with the business lines and business strategy and needs to be considered when dealing with new business and the negotiation of reinsurance contracts.

-Internal policies and quidelines, in conjunction with the internal control system, ensure that no undesirably high risks are in recorded the course of business processes.
+Internal policies and guidelines, in conjunction with the internal control system, prevents undesirably high risks in the course of business processes.
 This includes both peak risks (check reinsurance capacities) and accumulation risks (cumulative control).
 For ERV Nordic, the 200-year scenarios for catastrophes apply.